Policy Sets and Site Labels

 To learn how to assign site labels to VEs and VENs, read our article on Managing Virtual Edges and Virtual Edge Nodes.
 After Site Labels have been assigned to your VEs/VENs, you are ready to proceed with assigning site labels to your Policy Sets.

-You can see the number of Virtual Edges that you have associated with each Site Label before clicking Save Changes.
+You can see the number of Virtual Edge Nodes that you have associated with each Site Label before clicking Save Changes.

 Once you click Save Changes your policies will be distributed to all the associated Virtual Edges and Virtual Edge Nodes that have been assigned these Site Labels.